 3. Who should invest in Zero Coupon Bonds?

 The basic definition of these bonds indicates the absence of regular interest payments to investors.
 You must keep that in mind before opting for them.
 These are ideal for people who would require funds at a specific period of time in the future like children’s education or retirement or a planned tour.
 Also, if you are not interested in watching the market trends and like the comfort of the ‘invest and forget’ strategy, then you can consider zero coupon bonds.
-If your investment portfolio primarily consists of growth investments and you are looking to add diversity to it, then zero coupon bonds can help you secure a guaranteed return for a fixed time period.
-Finally, these bonds tend to offer great discounts for longer tenures of investment and are perfect for long-term investment plans.

 4. Risks involved with investing in Zero Coupon Bonds